justdaj/journal/README.md

 ## Roadmap

 *Journal* is pretty much feature complete at this point, as it does everything I need it to.
-I *might* add an option to search entries in the future, but I'm not sure how valuable that would be for my use case.

-## Note on the code

-This was never designed to be a public project.
-There's a lot of spaghetti code here, but it works, so it's good enough for me.
-I'll probably look at cleaning it up at some point, but for now, I'm happy with it.
+I *might* add additional features in the future, but this project is driven by *my* needs.
+If there's a feature you'd like me to add, please [submit an issue](https://github.com/kevquirk/journal/issues) and I'll consider it.